texfaq/texfaq.github.io/FAQ-luatex.md

 remains a &beta;-release.
 Functional stability was first declared for version 0.50.0, released near the end of December 2009.

-CONTeXT 'Mark 4' can already make use of LuaTeX; much of its code already appears in two forms&nbsp;&mdash; a TeX-based version (`mkii`) and a `mkiv` version (new functionality typically _only_ appears in `mkiv` form), which uses LuaTeX extensions (including `lua` scripting).
-LaTeX packages that support its use are appearing (some of them providing re-implementations of existing Context code).
+ConTeXt 'Mark 4' can already make use of LuaTeX; much of its code already appears in two forms&nbsp;&mdash; a TeX-based version (`mkii`) and a `mkiv` version (new functionality typically _only_ appears in `mkiv` form), which uses LuaTeX extensions (including `lua` scripting).
+LaTeX packages that support its use are appearing (some of them providing re-implementations of existing ConTeXt code).

 LaTeX running over LuaTeX (commonly known as LuaLaTeX) is not an ''official'' entity (yet), but useful packages are